Wear & Tear Meaning: Quantify Asset Value & Engineer Longevity

 Part Replacement

 Replacing worn down, aging or defective parts ensures that they don’t jeopardize the performance of the entire system.
-This proactive maintenance technique minimizes strain on overall components to reduce wear and tear and promotes optimal efficiency by preventing larger breakdowns and downtime.
+This technique minimizes component strain, reducing wear and tear and preventing major breakdowns.

 Regular Maintenance

-Consistently inspecting, repairing and maintaining equipment ensures that small problems are addressed before they turn into major ones, preventing excessive stress on vital components.
+Regular maintenance addresses small problems early, preventing excessive stress on vital components.
 You can incorporate routine tasks such as lubrication, cleaning and part replacements into your maintenance schedule to slow down wear and tear.

 How a CMMS Can Help